vijayrajpanchall/matic-docs/docs/supernets/operate/quick-start.md

 </details>

-To run the Supernets test environment locally, use the following command from the project's root:
+To run the Supernets test environment locally, run the following command from the project's root:

   ```bash
   ./scripts/cluster polybft